 Alternative Character Interpretation: Practically every single character is left slightly insane from their troubled pasts, or completely evil.
 Often it's very hard to keep them apart.

-Humans Are Bastards needs to be taken with at least a grain of salt; The researchers and staff on the island definitely call their essential Humanity into serious question.
+The theme that Humans Are the Real Monsters needs to be taken with at least a grain of salt; The researchers and staff on the island definitely call their essential Humanity into serious question.
 But the vast majority of people in Japan and on Earth had no say in how these girls were treated, and never even heard of them until the war Kouta describes in the manga finale took place.
 As has been pointed out elsewhere, the age these girls get their powers makes their misuse inevitable.
 So, while prejudice must be condemned, the first time people even hear about Diclonius is when their neighbors' three-year olds kill them.
 Much like in X-Men or the various Devilman series, ordinary Humans aren't offered a lot of choice on how to view their potential replacements.
 This said, many non-Kakuzawa-employed Humans in the series do not acquit themselves terribly well.

 Even some of the researchers get called into question.
 Several signed up because the Diiclonius births killed family, or rendered them unable to bear children.
 Some go For Science!, like Nousou, and quite a few don't want to disappoint The Director.
 The Operative at the end clearly hates Lucy for killing those near to him.

 Saito in the Manga, did she really love Mariko?
 She manipulated her into thinking her father hated her, but before that, she repeatedly expressed excitement over finally seeing her, after speaking to her for years and helping to raise and educate her, she admits to feeling a sort of bond with the girl.